-You can view the definition of a control bar and edit the settings, except for System Page Size (which is only in Fiery system software FS100/100 Pro or earlier).
+You can view the definition of a control bar and edit the settings.

+Note: You cannot edit the System Page Size setting (which is only in Fiery system software FS100/100 Pro or earlier).

 - 1 In Device Center, click Control Bar under Color Setup. - 2 Select the control bar in the list and view the definition on the right side of the window. - 3 To change settings, click Edit and define the values for each option.